jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This submission is a maintenance release that corrects an error identified in the CRAN package checks for debian-gcc.
+This submission is a maintenance release that corrects errors identified in the CRAN package checks for debian-gcc and the additional checks for ATLAS, MKL, and noLD.
 The release also includes a bug fix for methods supporting the plm package and some minor tweaks to displayed output.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.